-- Evacuate immediately to assembly area.
+If students are to be evacuated and it is safe to do so, take attendance prior to leaving the building site Remove staff ID placard from emergency packet and put it on Evacuate immediately to assembly area.
 DO NOT STOP to collect belongings, but be sure to bring the classroom Go Pack which should include attendance roster and emergency supplies.
-Leave windows and doors closed behind you, but unlocked. - Stay calm.
-Maintain control of the students at a safe distance from the fire and fire fighting equipment - Take attendance at the assembly area.
-Report any missing students to the School Incident Commander/site administrator and emergency response personnel - Remain with students until Incident Command has determined it is safe to return - □ Follow school emergency protocols for return to school
+Leave windows and doors closed, but unlocked.
+Stay calm.
+Maintain control of the students at a safe distance from the fire and fire fighting equipment Take attendance at the assembly area.
+Report any missing students to the School Incident Commander/site administrator and emergency response personnel Remain with students until Incident Command has determined it is safe to return Follow school emergency protocols for return to school